TosbackCgusBridge-Bot/CGUs-versions/Bathandbodyworks/Privacy Policy.md

  **1. Email**

-If at any time you'd like to stop future delivery of our email offers, simply follow the removal instructions located at the bottom of each message.
-This will stop future email offers from us, but won't stop operational or transactional messages such as password reset or account related information.
+If at any time you'd like to stop future delivery of our email offers, simply follow the removal instructions located at the bottom of each message This will stop future email offers from us, but won't stop operational or transactional messages such as email confirmations of your online orders, or Customer Care communications.
 You may also click here or call us at 1-800-756-5005.

 We may occasionally provide you with the opportunity to opt in to receive email messages from third parties.
 If you do opt in, we'll share your e-mail address with the specific third party with which you have opted in.
 Please review their privacy policies to see how they treat your personal information.